© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Marton moated monastic grange, three fishponds, connecting channels and base of stone cross is a scheduled monument protected by Historic England under reference 1009863.
 View the official record →

-Marton moated monastic grange is an ancient monument in Cheshire comprising the earthwork remains of a medieval religious agricultural settlement.
+Marton moated monastic grange is a scheduled ancient monument in Cheshire comprising the earthwork remains of a medieval religious agricultural establishment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009863.

 Marton moated monastic grange, three fishponds, connecting channels and base of stone cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009863.